For 26 years, the Youth and the Environment Program in Lowell, Massachusetts, has provided inner-city youths with experience in the wastewater field.

-The daily routine included lessons on wastewater treatment and other environmental topics, such as water quality, ecology, resource conservation, and aquatic life.
-Once a week during the six-week program the students went on educational field trips, visiting environmental destinations such as the New England Aquarium, Squam Lakes Natural Science Center, and the Massachusetts Water Resource Authority’s Deer Island wastewater treatment plant.
+The six-week program includes weekly field trips to such environmental destinations as the New England Aquarium, Squam Lakes Natural Science Center, and the Deer Island wastewater plant.

 For more information on the Youth and the Environment Program, contact NEIWPCC’s Ben Smith at 978-349-2524 or email@example.com.